 - Contaminants in that room are measured before the testing to give an accurate result.

-- The air purifier is activated for 20 minutes, while the amount of contaminants are periodically measured.
+- The air purifier is activated for 20 minutes, while the number of contaminants is periodically measured.

-- The decrease in contaminants has to be compared to the regular rate of decay.
+- The decrease in contaminants must be compared to the regular decay rate.

 CADR Rating Categories

-When you’re researching a potential air purifier, you’ll likely notice three CADR ratings.
+You’ll likely notice three CADR ratings when researching a potential air purifier.
 This is because each unit has to test its effectiveness against three common indoor air pollutants to achieve the AHAM seal of approval.
-The three categories you’ll find include tobacco smoke, dust and pollen.
+You’ll find three categories: tobacco smoke, dust, and pollen.

-The CADR rating can vary, but one unit will usually have close ratings between the three categories.
+The CADR rating can vary, but one unit usually has close ratings between the three categories.
 However, there’s a limit and minimum number for each contaminant category: